prashanth-kumar-g/student-attendance-management-system/README.md

 3. **Launch the Application**
    - Use the desktop shortcut or Start menu to open the app.
-   - You can now log in using the default admin credentials and use the application.
+   - Log in using the default admin credentials and begin exploring the application's features.

 4. **Need Help?**
    - 📺 Refer to the [Demo Video](#demo-video) above for a full walkthrough of installation and usage.